coverclock/com-diag-hazer/LOCATIONS.md

 ## GPS Meridian

-Just a few yards east of the Prime Meridian at the Greenwich Observatory in Greenwich (near London) England.
-The GPS and Prime meridians differ by virtue of the fact that the two systems used different datums.
+Just a few yards east of the Prime Meridian at the Greenwich Observatory in Greenwich (near London) England likes the GPS meridian.
+The GPS and the Prime meridians differ by virtue of the fact that the two systems used different datums.

-51°28’40″N, 0°00’00″W
+51°28’40″N, 0°00’00″W (WGS84)

 ## Prime Meridian

 At the Royal Observatory in Greenwich (near London) England.

-51°28’40″N, 0°00’06″W
+51°28’40″N, 0°00’06″W (WGS84)

 <https://coverclock.blogspot.com/2020/05/negative-results-are-still-results.html>